youngwoo-yoon/genea_visualizer/README.md

 1. Make sure you have `Blender 2.93.9` installed (other versions may work, but this is *not guaranteed*).
 2. Start `Blender` and navigate to the `Scripting` panel above the 3D viewport.
 3. In the panel on the right of the 3D viewport, press `Open` to navigate to the `blender_render.py` script.
-This will be either inside `celery-queue` folder, or in the `stand-alone` folder inside the conveniently-packaged [release file]().
+This script is found inside the `celery-queue` folder.
 4. Tweak the settings in `main()` below the comment block that reads "SET ARGUMENTS MANUALLY...".
-When specifying paths, make sure to include the full path including the drive label.
 5. When ready, run the script by pressing the "play" button at the top to render the scene (this can take a while, so try with fewer frames first).
-6. The rendered video will be saved to the `ARG_OUTPUT_DIR` directory (defaults to `output` contained in the same directory as the script file).
+6. The rendered video will be saved to the `ARG_OUTPUT_DIR` directory (defaults to the same folder as the BVH file).

 ### Using command line
 It is likely that your machine learning pipeline outputs a bunch of BVH and WAV files, such as during hyperparameter optimization.
 Instead of processing each BVH/WAV file pair separately through Blender's UI yourself, call Blender with [command line arguments](https://docs.blender.org/manual/en/latest/advanced/command_line/arguments.html) like this (on Windows):

-`"<path to Blender executable>" -b --python "<path to 'blender_render.py' script>" -- --input "<path to BVH file>" --input_audio "<path to WAV file>" --video --output_dir <directory to save files in>`
+`"<path to Blender executable>" -b --python "<path to 'blender_render.py' script>" -- -i "<path to BVH file>" -a "<path to WAV file>" -v -o <directory to save MP4 video in> -m <visualization mode>`

 On Windows, you may write something like this (on Windows):

-`& "C:\Program Files (x86)\Steam\steamapps\common\Blender\blender.exe" -b --python ./blender_render.py -- --input "C:\Users\Wolf\Documents\NN_Output\BVH_files\mocap.bvh" --input_audio "C:\Users\Wolf\Documents\NN_Output\audio.wav" --video --output_dir "C:\Users\Wolf\Documents\NN_Output\Rendered\"`
+`& "C:\Program Files (x86)\Steam\steamapps\common\Blender\blender.exe" -b --python ./blender_render.py -- -i "C:\Users\Wolf\Documents\NN_Output\BVH_files\mocap.bvh" -a "C:\Users\Wolf\Documents\NN_Output\audio.wav" -v -o "C:\Users\Wolf\Documents\NN_Output\Rendered\" -m "full_body"`

 Tip: Tweak `--duration <frame count>`, `--res_x <value>`, and `--res_y <value>`, to smaller values to decrease render time and speed up your testing.

 ## Replicating the GENEA Challenge 2022 visualizations
 The parameters in the enclosed `.env` file correspond to the those used for rendering the final evaluation stimuli of the GENEA Challenge 2022, for ease of replication.
 As long as you clone this repo, build it using Docker, and input the BVH files used for the final visualization, you should be able to reproduce the results.
-You could also use the [minimal release](https://github.com/TeoNikolov/genea_visualizer/releases/tag/minimal-release-v1) of the GENEA visualization tool directly with Blender, but maintaining the release is lower priority, and it may not reflect potential changes.
-It is preferable to use the Dockerized solution instead.